wpliu25/CarND-Advanced-Lane-Lines/writeup_template.md

 The output from `cv2.calibrateCamera()` includes camera matrix, `mtx` and distortion coefficients `dist`.
 The code for function to undistort is contained in lines 54 through 67 (function: `cal_undistort`) of the `Helper_Function.py` file.
 Given an original image, camera matrix and distortion coefficient, this function outputs the undistorted image using `cv.undistort` function.

 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.
-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines 173 through 190 (function:`pipeline`) of `Helper_Function.py`).
+I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines 176 through 179 (function:`pipeline`) of `Helper_Function.py`).
 The color threshold only keeps pixels with `s` values between 170 and 255, after conversion to the HSV color space (lines 162 through 171 (function:`color_threshold`) of `Helper_Function.py`).
-The gradient threshold only keeps pixels with an absolute gradient between 20 and 100 in the x-direction after conversion to grayscale and using Sobel (lines 107 through 124 (function:`abs_sobel_thresh`) of `Helper_Function.py`).
+The gradient threshold only keeps pixels with an absolute gradient between 20 and 100 in the x-direction or y-direction after conversion to grayscale and using Sobel (lines 107 through 124 (function:`abs_sobel_thresh`) of `Helper_Function.py`).
 Here's an example of my output for this step.

 ![alt text][image9]